traducer/choo/README.md

 can be accessed by prefixing the name with the namespace separated with a `:`, e.g. `namespace:name`.

-when sending data from inside a `model` it expects exactly three arguments: the name of the action you're calling, the data you want to send, and finally a callback to handle errors through the global `onError()` hook.
+When sending data from inside a `model` it expects exactly three arguments: the name of the action you're calling, the data you want to send, and finally a callback to handle errors through the global `onError()` hook.
 So if you want to send two values, you'd have to either send an array or object containing them.

 #### done(err?, res?)
 When an `effect` or `subscription` is done executing, or encounters an error,